Steve Garfield

-Steve Garfield is a videographer and video blogger based in Boston, Massachusetts.
+Steve Garfield is an American videographer and video blogger based in Boston, Massachusetts.
 Known for shows such as New Mediacracy, in 2009 Garfield was inducted into the International Academy of Web Television.

 Career

 One of the Internet's first video bloggers, Garfield began experimenting with the technique in 2002 and launched his own video blog on January 1, 2004.

 Garfield is a former producer of the Boston-based Karlson and McKenzie radio show.
 He has produced his own video blog programs, including The Carol & Steve Show and Vlog Soup.
 On February 3, 2005, Garfield posted what is believed to be the first video blog from a United States elected politician, Boston City Councilor John Tobin.
 He has also contributed video to Rocketboom.

 In 2006, Garfield co-founded the podcast New Mediacracy along with Steve Woolf & Zadi Diaz of Epic Fu.
 The podcast features candid discussions about online video and new media, and often features popular web series creators as guests.

 In 2009, Steve was inducted into the International Academy of Web Television.